Data-Based Analysis of Relative Degree and Zero Dynamics in Linear Systems: Preliminaries: Linear systems

 Two state space representations $(\ve{A},\ve{B},\ve{C},\ve{D})$ and $(\ve{A'},\ve{B'}, \ve{C'},\ve{D'})$ are called behaviorally equivalent, if they induce the same behavior $\mathcal{B}$, meaning that there are integers $n,n' \in \N_0$ such that for each trajectory $(\ve{u},\ve{y}):\N_0 \rightarrow \R^{m+p}$ that is contained in $\mathcal{B}$, there are two state trajectories $\ve{x}: \N_0 \rightarrow \R^n$ and $\ve{x'}: \N_0 \rightarrow \R^{n'}$ such that $(\ve{u},\ve{x},\ve{y})$ satisfies (\ref{isosystem}) for the matrices $\ve{A},\ve{B},\ve{C},\ve{D}$ and $(\ve{u},\ve{x'},\ve{y})$ satisfies (\ref{isosystem}) for the matrices $\ve{A'},\ve{B'},\ve{C'},\ve{D'}$. \end{definition}

 Observe that it is possible for representations with differing state space dimensions to be behaviorally equivalent.
 This stresses the importance of the concept of minimal representations.
-The following characterization of behavioral equivalence is stated without proof.
+The following characterization of behavioral equivalence is a corollary of the decomposition of linear behaviors into controllable and autonomous parts developed in~\cite[Ch.5.2]{PoldWill98}.

 \begin{lemma} Two behaviors $\mathcal{B}, \mathcal{B}' \in \mathcal{L}^w$ are equal if, and only if, for any two state space representations of the respective systems with state space dimensions $n, n' \in \N_0$, the impulse responses are equal, and for each initial state $\ve{x}(0) \in \R^{n}$ there exists an initial state $\ve{x'}(0) \in \R^{n'}$ such that the zero input responses of the systems, starting at the respective initial states, are equal. \end{lemma}